AlizaSaadi/LEAF---DATASETS/README.md

 ## Step 5 — Compute Spatial Relationships

-For every district pair, the pipeline computes:
+For every district pair, the preprocessing pipeline computes:

 - Great-circle distance using the Haversine formula
 - Wind Support Index based on projected wind vectors

-These variables describe the likelihood that prevailing winds facilitate locust migration.
+These variables quantify the potential influence of prevailing winds on locust migration.

 ---